run-x/opta/config/registry/aws/modules/aws-s3.md

 ```

 ### File uploading
-To help the basic use case of uploading local files to S3, the Opta S3 module now comes with a `files` field.
-Simply
-set this field to the path (relative to the yaml or absolute) of a directory holding the files (and any subdirectory)
+To upload files to s3, just set the `files` field to the path (relative to the yaml or absolute) of a local directory.
-which you wish to upload and Opta will automatically upload them to the bucket it just created with the keys being their
-filename and subdirectory path, if any.
+On the next apply, all the files and subdirectories will be automatically uploaded to the bucket!

 So for example if you called the module like so:
 ```yaml